 Wait, back up Señor Roche.
 What, specifically, is the government “liable” for if it doesn’t repay debt?
 Good question!
 At the most basic sense, the government is liable for something extremely important:

 - Being a good steward of the financial liabilities they issue so they don’t cause damaging inflation.

-You could argue that the government is liable for other, simpler responsibilities like helping regulate and manage the payment system, but at the end of the day the government is responsible for performing some public purpose while also being mindful of its potential to cause damaging inflation because that inflation can ultimately hurt everyone who formed the HOA and agreed to its use in the first place.
+You could argue that the government is liable for other, simpler responsibilities like interest payments, maintaining currency parity or helping regulate and manage the payment system, but at the end of the day the government is responsible for performing some public purpose while also being mindful of its potential to cause damaging inflation because that inflation can ultimately hurt everyone who formed the HOA and agreed to its use in the first place.

 The way that the government chooses to finance its spending is unimportant in this matter.
 Cash is absolutely a liability of the government because we are all ultimately liable for its potential to cause inflation.
 The same basic fact is true of electronic deposits or bonds.
 We call these government liabilities different things (like reserves, cash, bonds, etc), but they’re all ultimately liabilities that the the government is responsible for being a good steward over.